 Definition - What does Bicornuate Uterus mean?

 A bicornuate uterus is a congenital (from birth) disorder of the uterus, resulting in a misshapen uterine cavity.
-The disorder is characterized by a major indentation at the uterine fundus, or the top, center portion of the organ.
+It is characterized by a major indentation at the uterine fundus or the top, center portion of the organ.
 The result is a heart-shaped uterus, with a partially or fully divided center cavity.

 A bicornate uterus may also be known as a heart-shaped uterus.